Otterbein University: History

 Otterbein University was founded in 1847 by the Church of the United Brethren in Christ.
 The university is named for United Brethren founder Philip William Otterbein.

 As a result of a division and two mergers involving the Church, the university has since 1968 been associated with the United Methodist Church.
 In 2010, due to an increasing number of graduate and undergraduate programs, its name was changed back from Otterbein College to Otterbein University.

+Otterbein University and Antioch University came together in 2023 to create an umbrella organization called the Coalition for the Common Good (“CCG”).
+The arrangement was not viewed as a merger, but instead as a business alliance intended to benefit both parties, and perhaps sweep in additional institutions in the future.
+CCG became the official parent of both colleges, but subject to each institution retaining a certain amount of autonomy.
+Around the end of August, 2026, Antioch filed suit against CCG, alleging CCG was attempting a “hostile takeover” of the university in violation of the CCG by-laws.

 Campus

 The Otterbein campus is located in Westerville, Ohio.
 It sits between Alum Creek on the west and State Street (Ohio State Route 3) on the east.
 West Home Street, which runs through the center of campus, is the address of most of the college's homes and student residence halls (such as 25 [Suite Style Residence], Mayne Hall, Hanby Hall, 163 W. Home Street, and Clements Hall), as well as the Campus Center.
 The north end of the campus is home to most underclassman housing, the health and physical education department, athletic facilities, as well as the Clements Recreation Center.
 The Campus occupies 140 acre.